 This weekend, the Marist Red Foxes look to face the Canisius Golden Griffins in back-to-back games after coming off a big win in their season opener against the Army Black Knights.
-Canisius, on the other hand, looks to bounce back from a forty-two-point loss against the University of Buffalo.
+Canisius, on the other hand, looks to bounce back from a 42 point loss against the University of Buffalo.

 Who, What, When, and Where?

 Teams: Canisius (0-1, 0-0 MAAC) vs Marist (1-0, 0-0 MAAC)